 Farming is hard work and requires extensive planning.
 Individuals establishing a new cattle enterprise must focus on creating effective business strategies and gaining financial expertise.
-Thriving in the cattle industry takes some doing.
+Thriving in the cattle farming industry takes some doing.
 However, the cattle business can be extremely profit-yielding if farmers know how to build a strong network.
 Here are the top 5 mistakes new cattle farmers should avoid.
 We have also compiled a list of a few tips to help you make your business more profitable.

 1. Not Doing Solid Market Research

-Once you have researched the scope of work in your area, it’s time to make a proper business plan that includes the business’s marketing and operational costs, risk management tools and financial aspects.
-You should know your USPs and what makes you stand out from your competitors.
+You should also know your USPs and what makes you stand out from your competitors.
 Our advice is to do a SWOT analysis to identify your strengths, weaknesses, opportunities and threats.

 2. Poor Financial Planning